Change detection in complex dynamical systems using intrinsic phase and amplitude synchronization: Case Studies

-To establish the effectiveness of the proposed methodology on real world non-stationary systems, we examined the benchmark dataset on anomaly detection in an expensive industrial machine inside a manufacturing plant \cite{lavin2015evaluating}.
-Using an industrial temperature sensor, the temperature of an internal component of the machine was recorded every 5 min for 79 consecutive days.
-The temperature sensor data is shown in Fig.~\ref{fig:im10}(a).
-The machine breaks whenever the temperature of the component abruptly goes below a specified limit.
-These breakdown points are marked with a circular dot in Fig.~\ref{fig:im10}(a).
-Since the machine breaks are associated with abrupt changes, the corresponding change points are considered as points of singularity in the system.
-To assess the performance of various methods, a standard scoring function is proposed in \cite{lavin2015evaluating} which is based on an anomaly window (highlighted in Fig.~\ref{fig:im10}(a)) such that each window is centered around an anomaly with a specified length.
-A detailed description of the scoring function based on the anomaly window is presented in the Appendix F.
+To establish the effectiveness of the proposed methodology on real-world nonstationary systems, we first examine the benchmark dataset on anomaly detection in an industrial machine \cite{ahmad2017unsupervised}.
+The dataset contains temperature measurements of an internal component of the machine recorded every 5 min for 79 consecutive days, as shown in Fig.~\ref{fig:im10}(a).
+The machine breaks down whenever the temperature of the component abruptly goes below a specified limit.
+Since the machine breakdowns are associated with abrupt changes that are short-lived, we consider the corresponding change points as singularities in the system.

+\changeR{In this case study, we subscribe to a standard scoring function proposed in \cite{ahmad2017unsupervised}.
+Using an anomaly window, the scoring function assigns a positive score for a true detection and penalizes for any missing anomalies or false positives.
+The anomaly window is set to 10\% of the length of the time series, divided by the total number of anomalies in the dataset.
+See Appendix J of the supplementary material for details.}